ct-js/ct-js/app/data/ct.libs/place.legacy/README.md

 Checks collisions between copies.

+**This is a deprecated version.
+It does not support polygons and may have other differences with the current version of ct.place.**

 # Additions to copies

 You can call `this.moveContinuous('CollisionGroup');` at any copy to perform precise movement with collision checks.
 It takes gravity into account, too, and uses the `ct.place.moveAlong` method.